 Modern cars use dozens of PCBs for GPS navigation, engine control units (ECUs), and sensor systems that help with parking and collision avoidance.

 In factories, PCBs are found in robotics, power controllers, and measuring devices.
-These boards are often "ruggedized" to handle high heat and constant vibration.
+They are also widely used in industrial valves to enable precise positioning, flow regulation, and system feedback.
+These boards are often “ruggedized” to handle high heat and constant vibration.

 This table helps you choose the right board based on the complexity and environment of your project.